Nmoreira07/Seassion-6DISCORD/README.md

-# Seassion-6DISCORD
+# Session-6DISCORD
-Created with CodeSandbox
+Created with CodeSandbox/
+A HTML clone of the Discord home page.